SGGODE/Custom-gradients-TensorFlow/README.md

 ### Custom ReLU Activation Function

-The custom ReLU activation function is defined in `custom_relu.py`.
+The custom ReLU activation function is defined in `custom.ipynb`.
 The ReLU function is defined as:

 ```python
 def custom_relu(x):